Will Cuylle: 2020–21

-2021-22

-Cuylle was ineligible to play for Hartford in the 2021–22 season because players under 20 years old needed to play at least 20 games in the AHL in 2020–21 to be permitted to remain in the AHL for 2021–22.
-This was the case even though Hartford had played only 24 games in 2020–21, so Cuylle had played 3/4 of their games.
-So Cuylle returned to Windsor.
+2021–22

 On October 14, 2021, the Windsor Spitfires announced that Cuylle would be the team captain for the 2021–22 OHL season, his third with the team.
 Cuylle had a much more productive season with Windsor in 2021–22 than his prior seasons, finishing the regular season with 43 goals and 37 assists in 59 games.
 As a result he was named the OHL's Second Team All-Star left wing.

-Rangers' director of player development Jed Ortmeyer said of Cuylle's 2021–22 season "He went back [to the OHL] and showed some leadership skills, captain of the team, another long playoff run.
-A great experience for him.
-Wanted him to go back and start gaining that confidence of going to the net and scoring goals and he did that.
-So we're excited to see what he can do."
-Going into the 2022–23 season with a chance to win a position with the Rangers, Cuylle said "I think I just have to show a really good physicality and really good compete.
-I think my game is obviously being a power forward, being really good on the forecheck and just making things happen offensively.
-And just being really good defensively, too, as well bringing a really good, consistent 200-foot game."

-2022-23
+2022–23

 Cuylle began the 2022–23 season with the Hartford Wolf Pack.
 He was named to the 2023 AHL All-Star Classic during the 2022–23 season.
 He was called up to the Rangers on January 24 after scoring 13 goals and 7 assists in his first 39 games with Hartford.
 He made his NHL debut on January 25 in a game against the Toronto Maple Leafs in his hometown of Toronto.
 He returned to Hartford after a January 27 game against the Vegas Golden Knights.
 The Rangers recalled him after the NHL All-Star Game hiatus, but returned him to Hartford after he played 2 more games when the Rangers acquired forward Vladimir Tarasenko.

+2023–24

+Cuylle made the Rangers 2023–24 roster out of training camp.
+He scored his first NHL goal on October 14, 2023, during a game against the Columbus Blue Jackets.

 International play

 Cuylle was selected to Canada's team in the 2022 World Junior Ice Hockey Championships.
 He recorded two assists in two games before the tournament was shut down due to COVID-19 pandemic.
-Cuylle was also selected for the rescheduled World Junior Ice Hockey Championships in August 2022, which Canada won.
+He was also selected to Canada's team for the 2025 Men's Ice Hockey World Championships and recorded 2 goals and 2 assists in 8 games.